VERIFIED BY Taste of Home Test Kitchen

 - 1 teaspoon minced fresh oregano or 1/4 teaspoon dried oregano

-- n a large bowl, combine the egg, bread crumbs, water, cheese and seasonings.
+- In a large bowl, combine egg, bread crumbs, water, cheese and seasonings.
 Crumble beef over mixture and mix well.
 Shape into 1-1/2-in. balls.
 In a Dutch oven, brown meatballs in oil in batches; remove and keep warm.

 - Drain, reserving 1 tablespoon drippings.
-In the drippings, saute onion until tender.
+In drippings, saute onion until tender.
 Add garlic; cook 1 minute longer.
-Add wine; cook and stir for 3 minutes.
+Add wine; cook and stir 3 minutes.

-- Return meatballs to the pan; stir in tomatoes and parsley.
+- Return meatballs to pan; stir in tomatoes and parsley.
 Bring to a boil.
-Reduce heat; cover and simmer for 25-30 minutes or until meat is no longer pink.
+Reduce heat; cover and simmer 25-30 minutes or until meat is no longer pink.

 - In a small saucepan, melt butter.
 Stir in flour until smooth; gradually add cream.
 Bring to a boil; cook and stir 1-2 minutes or until thickened.
 Remove from heat.
 Stir in 3/4 cup Parmesan cheese.

 - Drain rigatoni; place in a large bowl.
 Add meatballs and sauce; stir to coat.
 Transfer to a greased 13x9-in. baking dish.

 - Top with Alfredo sauce; sprinkle with thyme, oregano and remaining Parmesan cheese.
-Bake, uncovered, at 400° for 20-25 minutes or until bubbly.
+Bake, uncovered, 20-25 minutes or until bubbly.
 Yield: 6 servings.

 Originally published as Meatball Rigatoni Alfredo in Taste of Home's Holiday & Celebrations Cookbook Annual 2008, p48